 Of course, in recent years, increased attention has been paid to the potential problems of networking, and this has helped to ensure greater safety especially in the highly professional environment of automation.
 But the challenge posed by an exponentially increasing number of TCP/IP-enabled field devices is very high.
 After all, those responsible for network safety must not only define the permitted and necessary services for each device, they must also implement these definitions without mistakes or errors in firewalls and other safety devices.
 This is not an easy task and it is becoming harder and harder due to the increasing number of devices.

 In terms of safety, it is therefore very helpful that a logic barrier occurs between ASi-5/IO-Link and TCP/IP.
 High safety requirements only need to be placed on the ASi-5 Master, which establishes the connection to TCP/IP.
-On the other hand, ASi-5 slaves are much more harmless in terms of safety, because they cannot communicate in TCP/IP networks.
+On the other hand, ASi-5 nodes are much more harmless in terms of safety, because they cannot communicate in TCP/IP networks.
 Those responsible for network safety can thus concentrate on significantly fewer devices and check them more carefully.

 The communication barrier between levels of automation control, especially between ASi-5 and TCP/IP, increases security